wul8/2019_NYAirbnb_dataVisuailization/README.md

 run the code, run the following command in the root directory: python -m http.server

 ## Visualization List
+#### Dot map indicates the location as well as the price of the airbnb house.
+The redder the house, the higher the price.
 ![](img/Highlight.gif)
+#### The dot map also supports move up, move down, move right, move left, zoom in and zoom out.
 ![](img/MapInteraction.gif)
+#### support selecting tags of two axis
 ![](img/selection.png)
+#### visualize the relationship between two features by a scatterplot
 ![](img/selectionGIF.gif)

 ## Dependencies